v-kuu/libft-testing-notes/README.md

 **ft_isx**

-- self explanatory
+- Self explanatory

-- no need to seg fault with insane numbers (we can't use the crazy bitwise lookup tables)
+- No need to segfault with insane numbers (we can't use the crazy bitwise lookup tables)

 **ft_strlen**

-- checking if the function can handle strings longer than size_t max would be pretty insane (you could theoretically allocate enough memory and memset it but whatever)
+- Checking if the function can handle strings longer than size_t max would be pretty insane (you could theoretically allocate enough memory and memset it but whatever)

-- trying to input NULL would segfault the original, doesn't even pass the compiler flags though
+- Trying to input NULL would segfault the original

 **ft_memset**

-- if you give memset null ptr with size 0 it doesn't segfault (size 0 is instant return)
+- If you give memset null pointer with size 0 it doesn't segfault (size 0 is instant return)

-- if size != 0 and you give it nullptr it should segfault
+- If size != 0 and you give it a null pointer it should segfault

-- check with other types! for example int arrays
+- Check with other types!
+For example int arrays